 - Purchasers use teamwork to focus on practical solutions and user requirements.

-- A new focus on optimising software investments in 2014, especially as spending remains restricted.
+- A new focus on optimizing software investments in 2014, especially as spending remains restricted

 The squeezed IT budget